uilianries/imgui/About-the-IMGUI-paradigm.md

 **This is an attempt at explaining what the IMGUI paradigm stands for, and what it could be**.

+Please note the [References](#references) section where other articles have been written about this.

 Proponent of the IMGUI paradigm have noticed that it was widely misunderstood, over and over.
-As of Feb 2021, even the [IMGUI Wikipedia page](https://en.wikipedia.org/wiki/Immediate_mode_GUI) is completely off the mark.
+As of ~~Feb 2021~~ August 2022, even the [IMGUI Wikipedia page](https://en.wikipedia.org/wiki/Immediate_mode_GUI) is completely off the mark and incorrect.
 There are reasons for that:
-- the acronym is very misleading.
+- the acronym is misleading (read below).
-- people didn't do a good enough job explaining or documenting what IMGUI means
+- people didn't do a good enough job explaining or documenting what IMGUI means.
-- they are different interpretation of what IMGUI means
+- they are different interpretation of what IMGUI means.
 - many popular IMGUI implementation have made similar design choices, making it more confusing what is actually the soul and backbone of the IMGUI paradigm vs a set of implementation choices.
 - the naming and success of "Dear ImGui" blurred the line a little bit further (should have used another name).

 The acronym is very misleading because "immediate-mode" was initially coined as a reference to obsolete graphics API which made it very easy to render contents.
+Some people still incorrectly assume that IMGUIs are often rendering using those API.
 The choice of that word got us into years, maybe decades of misunderstanding.

 From now on, IMGUI will stand for "Incredibly Magic Graphics User Interface" ;)